CSCfi/csc-user-guide/docs/apps/ipyrad.md

 ```text
 export PROJAPPL=/projappl/project_12345
 ```
-After that you can activate bioconda environment and check the availavle conda environments.
+After that you can activate bioconda environment and check the available conda environments:

 ```text
 module load bioconda